Nandhinired/Apache_Airflow_Gmail_Pipeline/README.md

   <img src="Images/Gmail.jpg" width="550" title="Docker Compose file">
 </p>

 Step3: Please make sure docker desktop is up on running .
-Open terminal in VSCode and change the directory to project_pipeline
+Open terminal in VSCode and change the directory to project_

        and execute the  "docker-compose up --build" .

 <p align="center">